bluegraybox/BTCSplain/slides/slides.md

 ---

 # What Even?
-* Bitcoin unit of value – BTC
+* Bitcoin - unit of value (BTC)
-* Bitcoin system of exchange
+* Bitcoin - system of exchange
-* Blockchain – distributed ledger
+* Blockchain - transaction database

 ---